comments-ink/django-comments-ink/docs/index.md

     DEFAULT_FROM_EMAIL = "Helpdesk <helpdesk@yourdomain>"

-Visit your Django project's [admin site](http://localhost:8000/admin/sites/site/) and be sure that the domain field of the `Site` instance points to the correct domain (`localhost:8000` when running the default development server), as it will be used to create comment verification URLs, follow-up cancellations, etc.
+Visit your Django project's [admin site](http://localhost:8000/admin/sites/site/) and be sure that the domain field of the `Site` instance points to the correct domain (`localhost:8000` when running the default development server), as it will be used to create comment verification URLs, follow-up cancellations, etc. The admin user in the quick-start project is `admin@example.com`, password `admin`.

-And then run the `manage.py migrate` command to create the tables.
+Having `django_comments_ink` and `django_comments` in your `INSTALLED_APPS` settings, run the `manage.py migrate` command to create the tables.

 ### Include URLs

 Add django-comments-ink URLs to the project's `urls.py` module.
-Edit the file `tutorial/urls.py` and be sure it contains the following code:
+Edit the file `quick_start/urls.py` and be sure it contains the following code:

     urlpatterns = [
         ...